 Croatia joined the European Union in 2013 but is not yet a part of the Eurozone with the shared Euro currency, or the Schengen passport-free Area.
 However, the country is launching a new bid to enter the Schengen zone, supported by Finland.
-If the proposal is accepted, then the ETIAS for Croatia visa waiver program could come into effect by 2021.
+If the proposal is accepted, then the ETIAS for Croatia visa waiver program could come into effect by the end of 2022.

 The ETIAS for Croatia

-One of the new security measures that will be used to improve border control within the Schengen Area is the European Travel Information and Authorization System (ETIAS) coming into effect from 2021.
+One of the new security measures that will be used to improve border control within the Schengen Area is the European Travel Information and Authorization System (ETIAS) coming into effect at the end of 2022.
 The ETIAS Croatia online authorization will require previously visa-exempt passport holders from eligible countries, including American citizens, to pre-register for travel to any of the 26 Schengen member states.

 Travelers coming to a Schengen zone country for less than 90 days for business, transit or tourism purposes will be required to complete a Croatia ETIAS Visa Waiver Application online.
 Applicants will need to fill in personal and passport information, as well as answer questions related to security, health, and their travel plans.
 All the data provided will then be checked against various security databases to pre-screen travelers to the Schengen Area.